 No, when new treatments and innovations do emerge, there are still barriers to overcome in order to gain access for UK patients.

 Lack of funding is a huge barrier to innovation.
-Mental health accounts for 28% of the burden on the NHS, but only 13% of its CCG budget.14 Funding allocation through block contracts (where providers are paid in advance) presents another issue, as unexpected pressures such as increased patient demand or cost of care are not taken into account.
+Mental health accounts for 28% of NHS resource, but only 13% of its CCG budget.14 Funding allocation through block contracts (where providers are paid in advance) presents another issue, as unexpected pressures such as increased patient demand or cost of care are not taken into account.
 Block contracts have also been critiqued for not incentivising improved clinical care or innovation in this area.15

 Additionally, the National Institute for Health and Care Excellence (NICE) assesses medicines for the treatment of mental health conditions in the same way as medicines used to treat physical health.
 This process does not factor in the substantial differences between mental and physical health.

 Lastly, UK mental health services remain a long way behind physical health services.
 This lack of parity of esteem means that patients with MDD may be at a disadvantage in accessing the care they need.16 Ultimately, these barriers to innovation lead to a lack of clarity and awareness of suitable treatments and creates challenges for HCPs, patients and their carers.6,17

 A unified approach

 The NHS Long-Term Plan has outlined its ambition to improve mental health care, yet these proposals must come with adequate resourcing for them to be delivered.
 3,16

 True innovation will require a multi-stakeholder approach involving the NHS, the pharmaceutical industry, governmental bodies and academia.
 The needs of carers and patients should be at the heart of any change, to banish stigma, remove barriers in access, and offer the holistic care that is lacking.